viluong/solid-fastapp/README.md

 # SOLID FastAPI application
 - Apply SOLID princible to application for readability, flexibility, reusability and scalability.
-- Some basic features: Register, Authentication with JWT, ...
+- Some basic features: User Registration, Authentication with JWT, ...
-- Status: To be continue...
+- Status: **To be continue...**
 ## Install
 1. Clone repository
 2. Run ```docker-compose up -d --build```